 The multi-colored rocks found along the towering walls of the Painted Canyon are beautiful.
 It adds enough variety that you don’t simply feel you are repeating your Ladder Canyon experience on the way down; the Painted Canyon hike is a brand-new experience.

-Hiking the Ladder Canyon / Painted Canyon Trail with Kids
+Tips for Hiking Ladder Canyon with Kids

-You’ll pass a washroom building on the access road to the trailhead.
+You’ll pass a primitive toilet building on the access road to the trailhead.
 If anyone needs to go, stop here as there are no facilities at the Ladder Canyon trailhead.
 There are no facilities on the trail and being either in a canyon or in the desert, there are very few places to hide along the trail.

 There are no water stations at the trailhead.
 Fill your water bladders at home and bring more water than you think you’ll need.